studies indicate coaching decreases perceived stress

 Authenticity | Clarity | Momentum

-Essentially, you are "here" and you want to be "there".
-You're exploring coaching as a tool: to more efficiently get to who, how, what and where you want to be.
+Essentially, you are "here" and you want to be "there", maybe you first need to figure out what you want "there" to be.
+Coaching is a tool to more easily get to who, how, what and where you want to be.
 Maybe you are seeking the best way forward in one of these scenarios or a different situation.

 Honing my leadership skills